informixpro/airbank/README.md

 # Install dependencies
 npm install

-# Compiles and hot-reloads for development
+# Start the development server on http://localhost:3000
-npm run serve
+npm dev

-# Compiles and minifies for production
+# Build the application for production
-npm run build
+npm generate
 ```